What is a cut-off level?

 2) Hair treatments:

 Studies show that hair cosmetic products and chemical treatments, such as hair dye and bleach, will likely cause the level of drugs and analytes in the hair to decrease between 30 and 80% to the level of being not detected.
-Therefore, if someone has consumed a drug frequently, but had dyed their hair, then the level of drug concentration in the hair may reduce below the cut off level.
-The cut-off level in this case is irrelevant.
-Not reporting these results could provide a false-negative interpretation.
+Therefore, if someone has consumed a drug frequently, but had dyed their hair, then the level of drug concentration in the hair may reduce to concentrations below the cut off level..
+Not reporting these results could provide a false negative interpretation.

 If someone has been exposed to a drug, whether knowingly or unknowingly, then this will likely produce levels under the cut off level.
 Exposure does not only include the consumption of a small amount of the drug but also in some cases different ways of passive exposure.
 Passive exposure can be from being in an environment where the drug has been used that includes passive exposure and contamination of the drug itself or being exposed to a contaminated surface or object.